stelviodev/stelvio/docs/guides/environments.md

 For example, if your app is called "my-api" and you deploy to the "staging" environment, a DynamoDB table named "users" becomes `my-api-staging-users`.

+!!! info "IAM Resource Naming"
+    IAM roles and policies use shorter suffixes (`-r` and `-p`) due to AWS limits (64 chars for roles, 128 for policies).
+When names would exceed limits, Stelvio truncates them while preserving uniqueness.
+See the [Lambda guide](lambda.md#iam-resource-naming) for details.

 ## Default Behavior

 If you don't specify an environment, Stelvio uses your computer username: